Videos, worksheets, songs and solutions to help Grade 6 students learn how to multiply integers.

 If the signs are the same, the product is positive

 If the signs are the different, the product is negative

-How to Multiply Integers
+How to Multiply and Divide Integers?

 If the signs of the two integers are the same, the answer is positive.